 The mean streamwater discharge rates for the three rivers during the study period were 1.89, 0.84 and 0.36 m3 s−1 for the Black, Glenamong and Srahrevagh rivers respectively, reflecting the difference in area for the three catchments, as well as the higher precipitation in the Black.
 Values greater than the 90% percentile of discharge for the Black river were > 4.47 m3 s−1 while those less than the 10% percentile were < 0.26 m3 s−1 (Fig. 2B).
 The highest discharge recorded during the study period for all three rivers occurred on the 5th of December 2015 with flows of 40.6 m3 s−1 recorded for the Black river, 31.8 m3 s−1 for the Glenamong and 9.2 m3 s−1 for the Srahrevagh.
 These exceptional flows occurred during Storm Desmond, a 1000-year return event and one of a series of storms that tracked across the country during a fourteen-week cyclonic episode that began in early November 2015, which brought severe, extensive and protracted flooding to much of Ireland, Scotland and Northern England (Marsh et.al, 2016).

 The pattern in soil moisture deficit (SMD) varied considerably over the six years, largely reflecting the varying volumes of precipitation over the catchment each year.
-The year with the greatest cumulative SMD was 2013 with an average daily deficit of 8.3 mm day−1.
-The cumulative SMD reached a maximum of 66.2 mm day−1 in July.
-The least accumulated deficit occurred in 2015 with an average of 3.9 mm day−1, with a maximum of 35.7 mm day−1 SMD recorded in July.
+The year with the greatest cumulative SMD was 2013 with an average daily deficit of 8.3 mm.
+The cumulative SMD reached a maximum of 66.2 mm in July.
+The least accumulated deficit occurred in 2015 with an average of 3.9 mm, with a maximum of 35.7 mm recorded in July.
 The maximum daily SMD recorded over the study period was 67.6 mm day−1 which occurred in June 2016 however the average daily deficit for that year was 6.4 mm day−1 (Fig. 2C).

 3.2 Colour concentrations in the three rivers